cased27/academicTranscripts/JSnotes.md

 	`img.setAttribute("src", "odie.png");` <br>
 	//`<img src="odie.png");`

+	`Data- **` attributes: allow storage of extra info on  standard HTML elements w/o hacks of extra properties
+	* `Data-key` is a data attribute that links a key to an identifier (i.e. a number) [see Drum Kit Project in #Javascript30 course]

 <ins>EVENTS</ins>

 Events make things interactive (for ex clicking a button, hovering over a link, etc).